 A half recital (or its equivalent) is required of all music education majors.
 Students must be enrolled for applied study during the semester the recital is presented.
 The recital may not be given while student teaching.
 Permission to perform a recital is given by the appropriate performance faculty and is based on the student’s performance at a recital jury examination.
 Students are encouraged to give a full recital; however, a full recital may only be given with the consent of the performance area faculty.

 All music majors are required to audition and enroll in a major ensemble each semester they are enrolled for applied lessons.
-Music education majors are expected to participate in ensembles throughout their undergraduate program, except during the student teaching semester.
+Music education majors are required to participate in ensembles throughout their undergraduate program, except during the student teaching semester.
 Students must include a minimum of one semester in a small ensemble (courses numbered MUCT 4210E-4250E and MUSP 3200E-3260E and 3300E-3410E).
-Consult the department advisor for details.

 Functional Keyboard Requirements